sh0416/clrcmd/README.md

 ## 0. Download checkpoints
 We want to upload our checkpoint to model registry such as huggingface hub to make them easily accessible, but due to the complicated process, we decided to just manually upload the checkpoint to our gdrive.
-Please visit this [link](https://drive.google.com/drive/folders/1q-a7z2Xy09dThp3FtCVdH2GprcEykgaa?usp=sharing) to download the checkpoints we used in our experiment.
+Please visit this [link](https://drive.google.com/drive/folders/1P_COPucV-japQcrYrkWuMk_r24Cf9ca-?usp=share_link) to download the checkpoints we used in our experiment.
-We assume the `pytorch_model.bin` is located in `/home/username/checkpoints/bert-rcmd/pytorch_model.bin`
+We assume the `pytorch_model.bin` and `model_args.json` is located in `/home/username/checkpoints/bert-rcmd/`

 ## 1. Prepare Environment
 We assume that the user uses anaconda environment.